eslint/eslint/docs/src/user-guide/command-line-interface.md

 * **Argument Type**: Rules and their configuration specified with [levn](https://github.com/gkz/levn#levn--) format.
 * **Multiple Arguments**: Yes

 These rules are merged with any rules specified with configuration files.
-If the rule is defined within a plugin, you have to prefix the rule ID with the plugin name and a `/`.
+If the rule is defined in a plugin, you have to prefix the rule ID with the plugin name and a `/`.

 ##### `--rule` example